MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 ---

 I have heard that the famous universities in England have One-on-One tutoring.
+<small>I'm not sure if that is actually the case, but that doesn't matter for
-That means one tutor helps one student only.
+the idea I want to explain.</small> That means one tutor helps one student only.
 That must be incredibly effective for learning.
 From my experience as a tutor and as a "coach" (Nachhilfelehrer) I know that there is a huge difference in One-on-One tutoring compared to One-on-Many tutoring, where one tutor teaches about 30 students.
 If you only have one student, you can focus on the needs of this single student.
 And I guess that the student will also be encouraged a bit more to participate.
 If you only have one student, the student will not sleep while you teach him.
 He has to stay focused, because you will notice when he doesn't.

 So One-on-One tutoring is something we want to get.

 ## The problem of One-on-One tutoring
 It is expensive, if it would be done like tutoring is currently done.
 In fact I think it would be impossible, because you would not find that many tutors.
 However, I think there are other ways to motivate students that have already passed the exam to be a tutor for another student.

 ## How to get One-on-One tutoring
 Give One-on-One tutors the possibility to write the exam again and improve